-Updated: In refreshing contrast to the accelerating figures published above, the City of Hiroshima has a project called Actual Status Survey of Atomic Bomb Survivors.
-The survey from 1979 to 1999 accumulated the names of 88,800 individuals present in Hiroshima in August 1945 who died before the end of the year.
-Certainly some of these died from other causes; just as certainly, some died who will never be known.
+In refreshing contrast to the accelerating figures published above, the City of Hiroshima sponsored a project called Actual Status Survey of Atomic Bomb Survivors.
+Conducted from 1979 to 1999, the survey gathered the names of 88,800 individuals present in Hiroshima at the beginning of August 1945 who died before the end of that year--a figure remarkably close to the 90,000 dead that American and Japanese researchers estimated in 1946.
+The survey, alas, is no longer available online, and it dealt only with deaths, not specifically deaths due to Little Boy.
+Obviously some Hiroshima residents died from other causes; just as certainly, some or many died who will never be known.

 ConclusionFrom all that I have read, the 1946 consensus figure of 90,000 dead seems about right to me.
 Deaths after December 1945 evidently were not very numerous, and they seem to have been adequately accounted for in the 1946 studies.
 Even the Radiation Effects Research Foundation (cited above) seems to confirm this.
 The foundation's website concludes that the number of excess deaths among 50,000 survivors who got a severe dose of radiation comes to only a few hundred, and certainly not as many as a thousand.